 I held her for the first time a couple of days later, but my husband was too afraid to hold her due to her size and the monitors she was attached too.
 It was a joyous moment and we looked forward to holding her more and videoing those precious moments when we weren't so exhausted.
 We never thought for a second that the following day we would be hearing the words we feared the most.

 Ashleigh Frianeza Cotton lost her battle on the morning of Friday 11 December 2015 due to her prematurity and very low birthweight.
 We were able to spend three incredible days with her, creating positive memories in her short life, she was so strong right until the end.

 We cannot thank the foetal medicine team enough, as well as the two fantastic midwives at Lucas’ and Ashleigh’s birth, the neonatal team who kept her going for those few days of her life and the Sands and Bliss charities who have provided brilliant postnatal and bereavement care to us all as a family.

 The same staff were able to bring my son Lucas into the world in 2012, weighing 1bs 14oz at 32 weeks gestation.
 He is now a very happy and healthy three year old.
 Bliss supported us then and yet again they have been there for us in a totally different situation.

 We are now channelling our grief into fundraising for Bliss and Queens Medical Centre neonatal unit as they both do a brilliant job in such difficult times for parents, families and friends.

 As part of her fundraising, Kat and Mark are running the Lincoln 10km run, and are holding aBake for Bliss sale.
 If you would like to sponsor them, please visit their online fundraising page here: justgiving.com/katherine-cotton.

-If you have been affected by any of the issues raised in this blog post, please call our helpline on 0500 618 140 for support and advice.
+If you have been affected by any of the issues raised in this blog post, please call the Bliss helpline for support and advice.
 You can also visit our coping with loss pages.